papadanku/RealityDocs/docs/source/technical/python/reference/objects.rst

    .. py:property:: areaValue

-      The weighting value for this control point
+      The weighting value for this control point.

    .. py:property:: unableToChangeTeam

-      Whether or not this control point is capturable (0) or not (1)
+      Whether or not this control point is capturable (``0``) or not (``1``).

    .. py:property:: timeToGetControl

-      How many seconds it takes to get control of this control point
+      How many seconds it takes to get control of this control point.

    .. py:property:: timeToLoseControl

-      How many seconds it takes to get control of this control point
+      How many seconds it takes to get control of this control point.

    .. py:property:: onlyTakeableByTeam

-      Whether (1) or not (0) this control point is only capturable by one team
+      Whether (1) or not (0) this control point is only capturable by one team.

    .. py:property:: takeOverChangePerSecond